COVID-19 vaccination in Bulgaria: Views on the vaccinations

 There have been regional differences regarding the interest in the vaccinations and people residing in smaller cities and villages have been less enthusiastic about the "green corridors".
-Education correlates positively with a desire for vaccination, with university educated people residing in the capital and aged over 40 being the most willing.

-Skepticism regarding vaccines is a major issue when it comes to the Romani people, though the interest among the members of this group has increased, with the one-dose Janssen vaccine being the most popular.
+Education correlates positively with a desire for vaccination, with university educated people, those residing in the capital and those aged over 40 being the most willing while people aged 18 to 40, less educated cohorts and those based outside Sofia are more likely to display reservations, according to an Exacta poll.
+Males also showed a somewhat greater vaccine hesitancy than females in this survey.
+Skepticism regarding vaccines is a major issue when it comes to the Romani people, though the enthusiasm among the members of this group has increased, with the one-dose Janssen vaccine being the most popular.

 An April 2021 Gallup survey revealed that 50% of Bulgarians expressed qualified support for COVID-19 vaccine passports while 43% were opposed.
 A Darik Radio poll of over 1300 Bulgarians conducted shortly after the October 2021 introduction of the green certificate saw 32.6% of the respondents in favor of the pandemic control measures and approving of the vaccine pass, 28% accepting of the non-pharmaceutical interventions, but regarding the green pass in particular to be discriminatory, 32.16% totally opposed to it and 7% preferring a full lockdown.
 According to sociologist Dimitar Ganev from "Trend", as of January 2022, the majority of the country's citizens remained negatively disposed towards the green pass requirement.

+In a dataset of 33 European countries compiled in January 2023, Bulgaria occupied the last spot, with 67.91 vaccine doses per 100 population.
+In comparison, table leader Portugal had administered 272.78 doses per 100 people.